How to become a commercial pilot for an airline?

 Usually, when you enroll in a complete package with any flight school, they include the instrument rating in your package.

-So to get your instrument rating, all you have to do is take ground classes for instrument flying.
+So to get your instrument rating, you must take ground classes for instrument flying.

 The ground course for instrument rating will be short but very complex.

-That is where pilots start to think flying a commercial jet is not an easy job.
+That is when pilots start to think flying a commercial jet is not an easy job.
 It comes with responsibility.

 After IFR ground classes, you will practice IFR flying in your school’s flight simulator.
 But trust me, once you fly in the simulator, you will realize that instrument flying is thrilling and fun.